 No data is available on the use of apps in the country.
 However, observation and anecdotal evidence from local sources inside and outside Syria, suggest a steady use of social/instant messaging apps, such as Facebook, Messenger, Whatsapp and Telegram, with Whatsapp seeming by large the most used app, followed by Messenger.
-Besides these, there are several other apps that have proved successful in meeting needs for crucial information services and daily necessities.
-Makani (My Place), for instance, is a mapping mobile app that allows searching for business, services, and commercial activities, specially designed for Syria.
+Frequently, different kinds of information (i.e. latest news, currency rates etc) circulate on informal closed Whatsapp/Messenger/Telegram groups rather than through specific apps.
+Even if there are several other apps that have met the needs for crucial information services and daily necessities (Makani , for instance, is a mapping mobile app that allows searching for business, services, and commercial activities, specially designed for Syria; money-transfer apps inspired to hawwala practice, such as: Hawale, DagDag, Revolut; Liveuamap, Syria: Real Time War) Syrians generally use Whatsapp/Messenger/ Telegram groups to obtain these services and information .

 On another level, Gherbtna is an app designed to help Syrians newly arrived in Turkey to navigate this new and unfamiliar territory.
 It was launched in early 2014 and designed by Mujahid ‘Aqil, a computer programmer who is himself a Syrian refugee.
 The app offers newly arrived refugees help in bureaucratic procedures, job/housing opportunities, but also advice on health, education and other legal services.